rwiza123/HTML-CSS-Pair-Programming-Lab-1/README.md

 ![](mockup.png)

 ## Submission
-Create a pull request from your team's repor to the class repo
+Create a pull request from your team's repor to the class